-- Simply worn around the head and knotted under the chin.
+- Worn around the head and knotted under the chin.

-Ribbons were a bright and cheerful way to dress up hair and they were used in several ways:
+Ribbons were a bright and cheerful way to dress up hair.
+They could be used as decoration in several ways, including:

-- Tied around the head and finished with a bow on the top of the head or to the side.
+- Tied around the head and finished with a bow on the top or side.

-- A bow made of ribbon could be pinned into the hair.
+- Fashioned into a bow and pinned into the hair.

-- Mothers would often tie a little ribbon bow to a simple hair grip to add a bit of colour when pinning their daughter’s hair back.
+- Mothers would often tie a ribbon bow to a hair grip to add a bit of colour when pinning their daughter’s hair back.

-Ribbons could be made from purpose-made ribbon or strips of fabric.
+Ribbons were made from a purpose-made material or strips of fabric.

 Sometimes snoods were made from the same material as a dress to create a matching item.